 Pentecost 2018 and 2019

-Pentecost Sunday and Monday are celebrated in many churches across Estonia every year.
-Sometimes, the terms “Whit Sunday” and “Whit Monday” are used to refer to these holidays because of the olden time practice of wearing white during baptisms that were frequently held this time of year.
+Pentecost Sunday is celebrated in many churches across Estonia every year Sometimes, the term “Whit Sunday” is used to refer to this holiday because of the olden time practice of wearing white during baptisms that were frequently held this time of year.

 |2018||20 May||Sun||Whit Sunday|

 |2019||9 Jun||Sun||Whit Sunday|

 Pentecost technically occurs on Monday, but the Sunday before is often a time of special church services.
 The date of Pentecost moves with that of Easter, which it follows by 50 days.
 Note that the 50 days are counted “inclusively,” meaning you count the first and last days, so that it is actually seven weeks or 49 days by “usual counting methods.”